cfpsubmissions/ieeeeurosp24-didcomm/README.md

 This takes some more time to load, but you will get some freshly computed stats using the code in this repo.
 Note that this will require time proportional to the resources you allocate to your running Docker container.
+In any case, please be aware that it will take time -- especially, the memory profiling part may take a few hours to run.